gaak99/oxly/README.md

 	```

 ####Finish with Orgzly sync
-1. Finally on Orgzly select main menu `Sync` to load merged/latest revision from Dropbox.
+1. Finally on Orgzly `Sync` (`Force Load` sync not necessary) to load merged/latest revision from Dropbox.

 ###Tips/Tricks/Caveats/Gotchas